Gabriel Gomez (racing driver)

-Gabriel Gomez (born 18 September 2006) is a Brazilian racing driver competing for US Racing in the Italian F4 Championship.
-He is the 2025 Formula Winter Series champion.
+Gabriel Gomez (born 18 September 2006) is a Brazilian racing driver who last competed for Rodin Motorsport in the Formula Regional European Championship.

+Gomez is the 2025 Formula Winter Series champion, and the 2025 Italian F4 and 2025 E4 runner-up.

 Career

 Karting

 Starting his karting career in Brazil, Gomez won the 2020 Brazilian Karting Championship in OKJ before moving to Europe in 2021.
 Making the step up to OK and driving for CRG, Gomez finished third in the 2022 WSK Open Cup and was runner-up in the 2023 and 2024 editions of the European Karting Championship.

 Formula 4

 2023

-Gomez made his Formula 4 debut for Cram Motorsport at the final round of the 2023 F4 Spanish Championship.
+Gomez made his Formula 4 debut for Cram Motorsport at the final round of the F4 Spanish Championship.
 Racing as a guest driver, Gomez finished 16th on debut.

 2024

 A week prior to the opening round of the season, TC Racing announced that Gomez would compete for them in the F4 Spanish Championship.
 Coming close to points on several occasions in the first half of the season, Gomez finished ninth in race one at Valencia, before taking his maiden rookie podium by finishing fourth in race two.
 Gomez also competed for PHM AIX Racing in the opening round of Euro 4.
-He scored a best result of 12th in race two, coming close to a rookie podium, and finished ninth in the rookie standings.
+He scored a best result of twelfth in race two, coming close to a rookie podium, and finished ninth in the rookie standings.